Logo-jrhs

 Original Article

-Marizka Khairunnisa* ORCID logo, Agung Dwi Laksono, Leny Latifah, Mohamad Samsudin, Taufiq Hidayat, Diah Yunitawati
+Marizka Khairunnisa 1* ORCID logo, Agung Dwi Laksono 1, Leny Latifah 1, Mohamad Samsudin 1, Taufiq Hidayat 1, Diah Yunitawati 1

 Abstract

-Background: The urban poor are a vulnerable population within society, particularly in terms of maternal health.
-Economic and access limitations lead to the impoverished lack of access to healthcare services, especially in the institutional delivery process.
-The study analyzed the barriers to institutional delivery in Indonesia's poor urban society.
+Background: The urban poor represent a vulnerable population within society, particularly in terms of maternal health.
+Economic and access-related limitations often prevent this group from accessing healthcare services, especially in the institutional delivery process.
+This study aimed to analyze the barriers to institutional delivery among Indonesia’s poor urban society.

-Methods: The data obtained from the 2023 Indonesian Health Survey, analyzed 7,548 participants.
-We analyzed eight independent variables, including age, education, marital status, employment, wealth, insurance, and parity, with institutional delivery as the dependent variable.
-The research utilized binary logistic regression.
+Methods: Data were obtained from the 2023 Indonesian Health Survey, including 7,548 participants.
+Eight independent variables were analyzed, including age, education, marital status, employment, wealth, insurance, and parity, with institutional delivery used as the dependent variable.
+Binary logistic regression was employed for analysis.

-Results: Around 38.1% of Indonesian pregnant women had non-institutional deliveries.
-All age groups had a higher likelihood of non-institutional delivery than those aged ≥ 45.
-A lower level of education is associated with a heightened probability of opting for non-institutional delivery.
-Married women were 0.704 times less likely than divorced/widowed to give birth in non-institutional settings (AOR 0.704; 95% CI 0.693-0.716).
-Unemployed women were 1.218 times higher likelihood of engaging in non-institutional delivery compared to employed women (AOR 1.218; 95% CI 1.1210-1.226).
-The poorest women were 0.973 times less likely than the poorer to achieve non-institutional delivery (AOR 0.973; 95% CI 0.967-0.980).
-Uninsured women were 2.364 times more likely than insured women to engage in non-institutional childbirth (AOR 2.364; 95% CI 2.345-2.379).
-All parity types are less likely than grand multiparous to engage in non-institutional delivery.
+Results: Approximately 38.1% of Indonesian pregnant women had non-institutional deliveries.
+All age groups showed a higher likelihood of non-institutional delivery compared to those aged≥45.
+Lower education levels were associated with a heightened probability of choosing non-institutional delivery.
+Married women were 0.704 times less likely than divorced or widowed women to give birth in non-institutional settings (AOR: 0.704; 95% CI: 0.693-0.716).
+Unemployed women had 1.218 times higher likelihood of engaging in non-institutional delivery compared to employed women (AOR: 1.218; 95% CI: 1.1210-1.226).
+The poorest women were 0.973 times less likely than the poorer group to have non-institutional delivery (AOR: 0.973; 95% CI: 0.967-0.980).
+Uninsured women were 2.364 times more likely than insured women to give birth outside of healthcare institutions(AOR: 2.364; 95% CI: 2.345-2.379).
+Women with all other parity levels were less likely than grand multiparous women to have non-institutional deliveries.

-Conclusion: Seven barriers factors to institutional delivery were younger age, low education, divorce/widowed, unemployment, poorer, uninsured, and grand multiparous.
+Conclusion: Seven barrier factors to institutional delivery were younger age, low education, divorced/widowed marital status, unemployment, lower wealth status, lack of insurance, and grand multiparity.

 First Name